Class-Conditional Conformal Prediction with Many Classes: Discussion

+We thank Margaux Zaffran and Long Nguyen for helpful suggestions that improved our paper.
 This work was supported by the National Science Foundation (NSF) Graduate Research Fellowship Program under grant no.\ 2146752, the European Research Council (ERC) Synergy Grant Program, the Office of Naval Research (ONR) the Mathematical Data Science Program, and the ONR Multi-University Research Initiative (MURI) Program under grant no.\ N00014-20-1-2787.